Facts & Feelings:

 This places the first vision at the spring of 1825 (earliest possible date, vs. 14) and that places the visit of Moroni at the fall of 1825.
 This means Smith did not get the plates until September of 1829, but church records place the COMPLETION of the translation at June, 1829 ("A Short History of the CJCLDS", p.
 18).
 It would appear that the translation was completed 3 months before Smith got the plates.
 Obviously one of the links in the above chain of events is wrong.
 Other church records admit the official first vision date is wrong.
 Why hasn't it been changed then or even footnoted?
 The actual sequence of events is not the issue here...the issue is that the "official" story simply isn't true and the church leaders know it but have chosen not to set the record straight.
 Does such a hierarchy deserve our trust?

 3. LANGUAGE.
 While all the Bible manuscripts were originally written in Hebrew, the native tongue of the Jews, or in Greek or Aramaic, the predominant language of the day, yet we find Jews choosing NOT to write their sacred scriptures in the language God used from Mount Sinai.
 Instead, the language of a heathen, enemy nation was chosen, and a form of that language so rare (if it indeed existed), that no trace of it can be found.
-(Samples have been found of the Hieratic form of Egyptian used at that time.)
+(Samples have been found of the Hieratic form of Egyptian used at that time --nothing in reformed Egyptian.)

 The Bible's message was to be proclaimed, not concealed.
 But "reformed Egyptian" was an unknown language (Mormon 9:34).
 Why was such a language passed down from generation to generation for nearly 1000 years merely to be buried?
 This is a crucial question, for, according to several witnesses, Joseph Smith "translated" the Book of Mormon without looking at the plates!
 Instead, he put seer stones in a hat, buried his face in the hat, and the translation would appear in the hat, one word or phrase at a time (Jerald & Sandra Tanner, Mormonism, Shadow or Reality, pages 36-41, where primary sources are given).
 WHY WERE THE PLATES NEEDED?

 4. COPIES.
 Over 30,000 copies of parts of the New Testament have been found and are available for us to see in museums and universities around the world.
 This proliferation of copies demonstrates that the Bible was accepted as extremely valuable literature (scripture).
 Why wasn't this true in the new world?
 The people were commanded to make copies of God's messages (II Nephi 9:13-13, III Nephi 27:23-24).
 But not one copy is available for us to see.
-The manuscript score is 26,000 to zero.
+Admittedly the enemies destroyed some of the copies, but was no one able to hide a copy...meaning there is ONLY the one?
+The early manuscript score is 26,000 to one.
 All of the eleven witnesses to the Book of Mormon who claimed to have seen the one set of plates apparently later turned from the church at least temporarily - see J of D 7: 114-115.
 One later said he had as strong a testimony for Shakerism and its divine book as he had for the Book of Mormon.
 That man, Martin Harris, in all, changed his religious affiliation 8 times.
 Another of the first three, David Whitmer, later wrote a book called "An Address to all Believers in Christ" in which he said that if we believe his testimony about the Book of Mormon we should also believe God appeared to him again and told him to separate himself from the Mormons.
-And it would appear that these "witnesses" never saw the actual plates (if they existed) because according to D & C 17:5, they saw them with the "eye of faith".
-What this means becomes clear when we discover that they went to the WOODS to see the plates when the plates were actually at that time in the HOME of the Whitmers where the translation work was being done.
-(See D H C Vol. 1, pages 48-49, 54)
+And it would appear that these "witnesses" may never have seen the actual plates (if they existed) because according to D & C 17:5, they had to have faith to see them.
+It takes no faith to see tangible plates.
+What this means becomes clear when we discover that they went to the WOODS to see the plates when the plates were actually at that time in the HOME of the Whitmers where the translation work was being done, and the word vision is used in relation to their seeing the plates.
+(See D H C Vol. 1, pages 48-49, 54-55)